balena-io/balena-cli/doc/cli.markdown

 #### -a, --app APP

-name, slug or numeric ID of the application to preload
+name of the application to preload

 #### -c, --commit COMMIT